Delay Mixing Tips!

 #10 – Ping Pong Delay

-If you’re interested in slightly more motion with these repeating delays, the “ping pong” effect is a well-liked means so as to add extra rhythmic motion and curiosity whereas opening up the stereo sound field.
+If you’re interested in slightly more motion with these repeating delays, the “ping pong” effect is a well-liked means to add extra rhythmic motion and curiosity whereas opening up the stereo sound field.
 An easy ping pong delay will pan every repeating delay to the alternative side, with the feedback control figuring out the variety of repeats.

 If you’d like to boost the rhythm a bit, add a dotted note to 1 side.
-For instance, if the left side delay is programmed for 1/4 note, use a dotted quarter note delay on the right side.
-The H-Delay Hybrid Delay is ideal for this when set to ping pong mode.
+For instance, if the left side delay is programmed for a 1/4 note, use a dotted quarter note delay on the right side.
+The H-Delay Hybrid Delay is ideal for this when set to ping-pong mode.
 You may as well set how much feedback can be fed to the opposite side independently.

 As an effect delay is an inventive and versatile tool.
 So try these tips in your mix and push them additional to fit your sound.